Mihonarium/nanosystems/full_book.md

 id: "index"
 slug: "/"
 title: "Nanosystems"
+author: "K. Eric Drexler"
 image: https://nanosyste.ms/img/Nanosystems_og_image.png
 description: "Written by a leading researcher in the field and one of its founders, Nanosystems is the first technical introduction to molecular nanotechnology.
+'Devices enormously smaller than before will remodel engineering, chemistry, medicine, and computer technology.
+How can we understand machines that are so small?
+Nanosystems covers it all: power and strength, friction and wear, thermal noise and quantum uncertainty.
+This is the book for starting the next century of engineering.' - Marvin Minsky"
+abstract: "Written by a leading researcher in the field and one of its founders, Nanosystems is the first technical introduction to molecular nanotechnology.
 'Devices enormously smaller than before will remodel engineering, chemistry, medicine, and computer technology.
 How can we understand machines that are so small?
 Nanosystems covers it all: power and strength, friction and wear, thermal noise and quantum uncertainty.
 This is the book for starting the next century of engineering.' - Marvin Minsky"
 ---

 <nav class="pagination-nav" aria-label="Book chapters navigation" style={{marginBottom: '10px'}}><div class="pagination-nav__item"></div><div class="pagination-nav__item pagination-nav__item--next"><a class="pagination-nav__link" href="/preface"><div class="pagination-nav__sublabel">Next</div><div class="pagination-nav__label">Preface »</div></a></div></nav>